 We believe everyone needs the hope Jesus offers, so our passion is to help people find that hope and grow in a relationship with Him.
 We emphasize grace and acceptance, yet we’re equally passionate about truth, as we help people understand who Jesus is and how to take the next step in their journey of faith.

-We gather to praise God, listen to him,
+We gather to praise God, listen to Him, and respond.

 We nurture each other in faith and obedience to Christ.